4 Tips and Techniques for How to Safely Cut Small Wood Pieces on a Miter Saw.

 Start by taping the small piece you want to cut to another longer board with the same thickness.
 Use painters tape so that it doesn’t leave residue and removes easily.

-You may need to cut a matching angle on to the longer board to completely secure the small piece with tape.
+You might need to cut a matching angle on to the longer board to completely secure the small piece with tape.

-That top board can be over the cut.
+You can also cut through the top board.
 But it will be harder to line up the cut, if you can’t see your pencil marks.
 I usually prefer to keep that top board slightly to the side so I can still line up my cut.

 Make sure that the part you will cut OFF is the smaller side of the cut.
-That way you can hold down the largest side of the piece.
+That way you can hold down the largest side of the wood piece with the top board.

 This one is easiest when you use pencils to mark your angles and cut lines too.